apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

 Make sure you are using recent versions of node and yarn.
 No problems have been found with node\>=8.11.3 and yarn\>=1.19.1.

+Note: This is only applicable to Airflow UI-related changes.

 Installing yarn and its packages
 --------------------------------